Cpruitt96/Software-Engineering-Project/analysis/Iter4_SRS.md

 ## 3.1 Functionality

-Introduction - The software is a game inspired by the classicphysical game Battleship.
+Introduction - The software is a game inspired by the classic physical game Battleship.

 ### 3.1.1 Game Essentials